AppMetrics/AppMetrics/README.md

 You'll then be prompted to choose a benchmark to run which will output a markdown file with the result in directory `.\benchmarks\App.Metrics.Benchmarks.Runner\BenchmarkDotNet.Artifacts\results`.

-Alternatively, you can run the same benchmarks from visual studio using XUnit in the [benchmark project](https://github.com/alhardy/AppMetrics/tree/master/benchmarks/App.Metrics.Benchmarks).
+Alternatively, you can run the same benchmarks from visual studio using xUnit.net in the [benchmark project](https://github.com/alhardy/AppMetrics/tree/master/benchmarks/App.Metrics.Benchmarks).

 ## Contributing